 My voracious appetite for answers can not withstand anymore of this.
 With so little time to talk, I need to, as the sexy Channing Tatum would say, “step it up.”
-(I’m sorry, I just saw Magic Mike and he seems to be creeping into all my conversations.)
+(I’m sorry, I just saw End of the World and he seems to be creeping into all my conversations.)

 Me: Your hike looked insane yesterday.
 Was it fun?
 How cold was the water?
 Were the rocks slippery?
 Are you wearing your sunblock?
 Your eczema cream?
 Do you love the rock wall?
 How long is the zip-line?
 Who’s the boy with braces?
 Is he your best friend?
 Is anyone mean?
 Are the counselors nice?
 What are you eating?
 Was your camp cooler than the one you played baseball against on Tuesday?”

 Sure, I spouted off a lot of questions… there’s a lot to ask, and only a few minutes to talk.
 As soon as he answered one, I moved on to the next.